p-hueber/prefetcharr/README.md

 ## Configuration

-The configuration is written in [TOML](https://toml.io/en/) format.
+The configuration is written in [TOML][toml] format.
 When running `prefetcharr` directly, you can pass the path of the configuration file using the `--config` command-line flag.
 For the Docker container, provide the entire configuration via the `PREFETCHARR_CONFIG` environment variable.
 A complete example can be found in the installation instructions for `docker-compose` above.